#3: No Man Knows the Season?

 So, how will we know the season?
 First, by observing what is going on around us with our eyes that see and ears that hear.
 But the Bible holds another clue.
 A Bible chronologist I’ve come to know and respect, William Struse, has used the Masoretic texts to try to discern the actual year.
 In his studies, he’s shown that there were 41 Jubilee cycles between Adam and Abraham and another 41 cycles between Abraham and Jesus.
 We’re now in the last years of the 41st cycle since Jesus walked the earth, but again, thanks to the Sanhedrin, we have a plus/minus four- or five-year window.

 Our Lord’s second coming could be this fall or five years from now, maybe longer but that would appear to fall outside the Jubilee cycle.
 God is a God of order, and His timing throughout the Bible has always been spot on.
+When He told Abraham that his descendants would be in Egypt for 400 years, they lived in Egypt for 400 years.
+He wouldn’t give us a nebulous timetable for Christ’s return.
 We still need our eyes and ears to understand the season.
+That said, the Book of Revelation gives us more clues about the potential date of His return.
+More on that in future posts.

 I have one more foundational stone to lay.
 So, here come da judge, here come da judge.
 Sorry, I know that dates me.
 Anyone younger than 40 might not even know where that came from.
 On to the next post . . .